nickoralias/haskell-study-oakland/README.md

 ### Signing up

-All meetings will be announced on Meetup and Slack.
-You must RSVP to attend each meeting separately, as space is at a premium.
-If you cannot attend a meeting because it is full, please continue to work on your own, and come to a future meeting.
-Do not RSVP if you cannot attend.
-No-shows will not be allowed to attend subsequent meetings.
+There is no official sign-up procedure.
+All meetings will be announced on Slack and in general coincide with the (dys(functional(fridays))) event on the Sudo Room calendar.
+If you cannot attend a meeting, please continue to work on your own, and come to a future meeting.

 ### Slides and other resources